reservoirinvest/nse/README.md

 2. If there is an order fill
    - selling price of all open shorts for non-positions will be bumped up
    - the order fill will be journaled
-   - algo will go to recalculate mode
+   - algo will go to `recalculate` mode
    - selling price of all open shorts for non-positions will be modified per re-calculation
    - algo will go to monitor (listening) mode
-3. Will schedule requests for information, like history, portfolio
+3. Will schedule requests for information, like `get_portfolio()` in a separate thread.

 # Programs (sequential)
 1. `naked_orders()`